 In the case of variable rate demand obligations (VRDOs), a two-component rating is assigned.
 The components are a long-term rating and a short-term demand obligation rating.
 The long-term rating addresses the issuer's ability to meet scheduled principal and interest payments.
 The short-term demand obligation rating addresses the ability of the issuer or the liquidity provider to make payments associated with the purchase-price-upon-demand feature ("demand feature") of the VRDO.
-The short-term demand obligation rating uses a variation of the MIG scale called the Variable Municipal Investment Grade (VMIG) scale.
+The short-term demand obligation rating uses the Variable Municipal Investment Grade (VMIG) scale.

 VMIG 1: This designation denotes superior credit quality.
-Excellent protection is afforded by the superior short-term credit strength of the liquidity provider and structural and legal protections that ensure the timely payment of purchase price upon demand.
+Excellent protection is afforded by the superior short-term credit strength of the liquidity provider and structural and legal protections.

 VMIG 2: This designation denotes strong credit quality.
-Good protection is afforded by the strong short-term credit strength of the liquidity provider and structural and legal protections that ensure the timely payment of purchase price upon demand.
+Good protection is afforded by the strong short-term credit strength of the liquidity provider and structural and legal protections.

 VMIG 3: This designation denotes acceptable credit quality.
-Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal protections that ensure the timely payment of purchase price upon demand.
+Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal protections.

 SG: This designation denotes speculative-grade credit quality.
-Demand features rated in this category may be supported by a liquidity provider that does not have a sufficiently strong short-term rating or may lack the structural or legal protections necessary to ensure the timely payment of purchase price upon demand.
+Demand features rated in this category may be supported by a liquidity provider that does not have a sufficiently strong short-term rating or may lack the structural or legal protections.